Go Back

 • Roll the dough out on a floured surface until you have a 10 inch circle.

-• Carefully transfer the dough to a 9 inch pie pan.
+• Carefully transfer the dough to a 9-inch metal pie pan.

 • Press the dough into the bottom of the pie pan.
 Roll the outside edges of the dough towards the edges of the pie pan and tuck it behind the rest of the dough so you have a double layer, and slightly press together.
 Press the edges of the dough together so they form a scalloped shape.